GaProgMan/dwCheckApi/README.md

 It uses Entity Framework Core to communicate with a Sqlite database, which contains a record for each of the Discworld novels.

-It has been released, as is, using a GPL v3 licence.
-For more information on the GPL V3 licence, please see either the `LICENSE` file in the root of the repository or see the tl;dr Legal page for [GPL V3](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3))
+It has been released, as is, using an MIT licence.
+For more information on the MIT licence, please see either the `LICENSE` file in the root of the repository or see the tl;dr Legal page for [MIT](https://tldrlegal.com/license/mit-license)

 ## Building and Running